Blackhat (film): Plot

 The nuclear plant has stabilized enough to have a data drive recovered from the control room, but it is corrupted by radiation.
 The National Security Agency's Black Widow software has the ability to repair the data, but they refuse to allow the Chinese access.
-Reluctantly sanctioned by Barret, Hathaway hacks into the NSA and uses Black Widow, discovering that the hacker's server is based in Jakarta.
+Reluctantly sanctioned by Barrett, Hathaway hacks into the NSA and uses Black Widow, discovering that the hacker's server is based in Jakarta.
 Lien finds out the hacker has been buying high-resolution satellite photos of a site near Seri Manjung, Malaysia.

 For his illegal hack, the NSA and FBI demand Hathaway's return to prison.
 Dawai's superiors advise him to turn Hathaway over to the U.S. government, but he instead alerts Hathaway to their plans.
 Meanwhile, one of Kassar's men secretly plants a tracking device on Dawai's car.
-As Hathaway and Lien, who have become romantically involved, argue about his fleeing alone, Dawai is blown up by a rocket launched by Kassar; Barret and Jessup, arriving on the scene, manage to shoot several of Kassar's men before they are both killed.
+As Hathaway and Lien, who have become romantically involved, argue about his fleeing alone, Dawai is blown up by a rocket launched by Kassar; Barrett and Jessup, arriving on the scene, manage to shoot several of Kassar's men before they are both killed.
 Lien and Hathaway escape on a subway train, and she uses her connections to charter a plane to Malaysia.

 Hathaway deduces that the hacker's attack at the nuclear plant was merely a test for a later plan: to sabotage a large dam and destroy several major tin mines in Malaysia, allowing the hacker to make a profit buying tin options.
 In Jakarta, he hacks into a bank's computer and transfers the hacker's funds into Hathaway's Swiss bank account, then forcing the hacker, Sadak, to contact him.
 Sadak and Hathaway agree to meet and discuss a partnership; Hathaway anticipates a double-cross and arms himself with makeshift weapons and body armor which he conceals under his clothes.

 Though Hathaway insists Sadak and Kassar come alone, they bring their henchmen.
 Lien spots them and alerts Hathaway, who orders them to a new location in a park during a large religious procession.
-Hathaway trails them, but is caught at gunpoint by Kassar.
+Hathaway trails them but is caught at gunpoint by Kassar.
 As he is being frisked, Hathaway blindsides and stabs Kassar to death with a sharpened screwdriver.
-Sadak's men catch up and a firefight ensues; Hathaway is shot several times, but manages to kill the reinforcements.
+Sadak's men catch up and a firefight ensues; Hathaway is shot several times but manages to kill the reinforcements.
 Sadak stabs Hathaway with a knife before Hathaway kills him.
 He reunites with Lien, who treats his wounds, before they leave Indonesia.